 Then, the variance of that probability distribution is called population variance.

-When the observations are independent, is a biased estimator of the population variance, while is unbiased.
+is a biased estimator of the population

 The lecture entitled Variance estimation provides more details about the sample variance, including derivations of its properties, examples and exercises.